 But like its stablemates, it’s also a great option if you like to play around with subtle effects that either enhance a photo’s atmosphere or give you a starting point for further editing.
-Fujifilm’s ‘Film Simulations’, which are based on the hues and tones you can get from its now dwindling analogue film collection, are a really great option for doing this, and one of the big selling points over a camera like the Sony A6400.
+Fujifilm’s “Film Simulations”, which are based on the hues and tones you can get from its now dwindling analogue film collection, are a really great option for doing this, and one of the big selling points over a camera such as the Sony A6400.

 From Velvia’s saturated colours to the characterful grain of Acros’ black-and-white shots, you’ll quickly find your favourites for each shooting situation.

-Unlike a camera like the Panasonic GH5S, this isn’t a camera that you’ll buy primarily for video, but it is a fantastic tool for shooting short clips with some of the same visual charm as its still photos.
-You’re limited to ten minutes of 4K shooting at a time, but in both that mode and 1080p shooting, the level of detail is excellent and the autofocus is mostly reliable too.
+Unlike cameras such as the Panasonic GH5S, this isn’t a model you’ll buy primarily for video – but it’s a fantastic tool for shooting short clips that display the same visual charm as its still photos.
+You’re limited to 10 minutes of 4K shooting at a time, but in both that mode and 1080p shooting, the level of detail is excellent and the autofocus is mostly reliable too.